Street fundraising: Criticism

 Frequent complaints about paid street fundraisers include the use of aggressive or deceitful tactics, inability to accept anything but an ongoing donation and lack of knowledge of the charity.
-Paid street fundraisers are sometimes known as 'chuggers' (a portmanteau of "charity" and "mugger") because fundraising can be viewed as aggressive or invasive.
+Paid street fundraisers are sometimes known as 'chuggers' (a portmanteau of "charity" and "muggers") because fundraising can be viewed as aggressive or invasive.
 'Chuggers' can often only accept bank details for ongoing donations and therefore turn down one-off donations if offered.

 Sometimes the sheer frequency of fundraisers in a certain area will lead to frustration; a survey in London during 2009 found 500 fundraisers working on four roads over a six-week period.
-However, those in the charity sector see street fundraising as an invaluable method of raising brand awareness, and recruiting younger donors under the age of 35 who are "like gold-dust for a charity because they will give over a longer lifetime".
+However, those in the charity sector see street fundraising as an invaluable method of raising brand awareness and recruiting younger donors under the age of 35 who are "like gold-dust for a charity because they will give over a longer lifetime".

 Opinion polls suggest high levels of public hostility towards street fundraisers, with as many as 80 per cent of those interviewed being against them.
 Under UK law, street fundraising is legal as street fundraisers are not themselves soliciting cash donations, but rather Direct Debit agreements.

 The fundraisers may be employed directly by the charity as part of an 'in-house' team.
 They may also be employed by an agency working specifically in the area of fundraising.
 In this case, the company is usually paid a fixed fee per person signed up.
 This fee depends on a number of variables, such as the number of donors required and the average annual donation desired.
 Though charities can normally expect to generate a minimum return on their investment of 3:1 over the duration of a donor's giving relationship with them.

 Street fundraising is likely to continue while it remains cost-effective.
 Figures state that charities gain as much as three quarters of their income from this method.
 However, some people find street fundraisers intimidating and may feel pressured into signing up to regular giving agreements.
 Signing up under pressure is against the fundraisers' guidelines and the majority of fundraisers who operate with good ethics will not sign someone up if they openly articulate their will not to sign up.
 In the UK some local councils have set up "cold caller exclusion zones" to prevent doorstep fundraisers.

 In the Republic of Ireland the Charities Act, 2009 will require all street fundraisers to acquire a permit from a Chief Superintendent of the Garda Síochána for cash and non-cash collections alike.
-In the UK, councils are currently lobbying for street fund-raisers to be licensed to limit their numbers.
+In the UK, councils are currently lobbying for street fundraisers to be licensed to limit their numbers.